heistp/antler/README.md

 - support regex's of ID key/value pairs in run, report and list commands
 - validate that all Test IDs are unique
 - validate that Node IDs identify Nodes uniquely
+- add ability to save System Stdout directly to local file

 #### Bugs

-- reconsider semantics for System.Stdout and Stderr
+- improve semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths
 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
 - return errors immediately on failed sets of CCA / sockopts